By Lauren Smith

 Internationally, DMT is a Schedule I controlled substance under the United Nations' 1971 Convention on Psychotropic Substances.
-Therefore, use is supposed to be restricted to scientific research and medicine, and trade closed monitored.
+Therefore, use is supposed to be restricted to scientific research and medicine, and trade is closely monitored.
 There is no country in the world where DMT itself is legal in whatever form it is taken.

 Legality covers a wide range of possibilities: in some places ayahuasca is specifically legal (for example, Peru), while in others there’s simply no legislation specifically barring it (for example in Argentina).